adanmaftei/LiveEventService/README.md

 ### Authentication

-The API uses JWT tokens from AWS Cognito (mocked via LocalStack in development):
+The API uses JWT tokens from AWS Cognito (tests use a test auth handler; LocalStack used in dev):

 ```bash
 # Health check (no auth required)